Linux 软件免费装

 What is Easy MCP AI?

-Easy MCP AI is a WordPress plugin that turns your site into a remote MCP (Model Context Protocol) server.
-Once activated, any MCP-compatible AI assistant — Claude, ChatGPT, Cursor, Gemini, n8n, and more — can read and write content, manage media, users, and settings, and pull SEO and analytics data through 192 ready-to-use tools.
+Easy MCP AI is a free WordPress AI connector that turns your site into a remote MCP (Model Context Protocol) server.
+Once activated, any MCP-compatible AI assistant or AI agent — Claude (Anthropic), ChatGPT (OpenAI), Cursor, Gemini AI, n8n, and more — can read and write content, manage media, users, and settings, and pull SEO and analytics data through 204 ready-to-use tools.
 No Node.js, no proxy, no extra hosting.

 Is this a WordPress MCP server?

 Yes.
-Easy MCP AI is a full WordPress MCP server implementing the Model Context Protocol spec (v2025-11-25, with backwards compatibility for v2025-06-18 and v2025-03-26) directly inside WordPress.
+Easy MCP AI acts as a WordPress MCP adapter — a full MCP server implementing the Model Context Protocol spec (v2025-11-25, with backwards compatibility for v2025-06-18 and v2025-03-26) directly inside WordPress.
 Your site exposes a single MCP endpoint at /wp-json/easy-mcp-ai/v1/mcp that any MCP client can connect to over HTTPS.

 What is the Model Context Protocol (MCP)?

-MCP is an open standard created by Anthropic that lets AI assistants securely connect to external tools and data sources.
+MCP is an open standard created by Anthropic that lets AI assistants and AI agents securely connect to external tools and data sources.
 It's quickly becoming the universal protocol for AI-to-app communication, supported by Anthropic, OpenAI, Google, and dozens of other platforms.
 Learn more at modelcontextprotocol.io.

 How is Easy MCP AI different from other WordPress AI plugins?

 Most WordPress AI plugins embed a single AI provider (OpenAI, Claude, etc.) inside the wp-admin and bill you for usage.
-Easy MCP AI does the opposite — it makes your WordPress site act as a backend that any AI assistant can connect to over MCP.
-You bring your own AI client, you bring your own model, and the plugin focuses on giving that AI safe, scoped access to your site: 192 tools, OAuth 2.1 one-click connect, per-token permissions, and a full audit log.
+Easy MCP AI does the opposite — it makes your WordPress site an agent-ready backend that any AI assistant can connect to over MCP.
+You bring your own AI client, you bring your own model, and the plugin focuses on giving that AI safe, scoped access to your site: 214 tools, OAuth 2.0/2.1 one-click connect, per-token permissions, and a full audit trail.

 Is Easy MCP AI free?

 Yes.
-Easy MCP AI is free and open source on the WordPress.org plugin directory.
+This WordPress MCP plugin is free and open source on the WordPress.org plugin directory.
 There are no paid tiers, no usage limits, and no telemetry.
 Optional external integrations (Semrush, DataForSEO, Google Analytics, Search Console) use your own third-party accounts — Easy MCP AI never bills you for API usage.

 How do I connect Claude, ChatGPT, Cursor, Gemini, or n8n to my WordPress site?